-Rep ID Name / Organisation Summary of Representation Council Response Action(s) Required l2.
-Bev Lambert Site WM1: Princeroyd Way, Ingleby Road, Listerhills Noted.
+SITE WM1 The WM1 (Formerly Site 1): Princeroyd Way, Ingleby Road, Listerhills (2.1 Ha) Rep ID Name / Organisation Summary of Representation Council Response Action(s) Required 12.
+Bev Lambert Site WM1: Princeroyd Way, Ingleby Road, Listerhills Flood risk Noted.
 No action taken.
-Flood risk Environment Agency As identified in the proposal statement, this site lies partially within flood zone 3.
-We note that the The Council welcomes the Environment 'mitigation requirements' identifies the need to take a sequential approach to the site layout to avoid Agency's support. any development within the flood zone, and the requirement for proposals to be accompanied by a flood risk assessment.
+Environment Agency As identified in the proposal statement, this site lies partially within flood zone 3.
+We note that the 'mitigation requirements' identifies the need to take a sequential approach to the site layout to avoid any development within the flood zone, and the requirement for proposals to be accompanied by a flood risk assessment.
 We fully support this position.
-Environmental Demoit considerations Environmental Permit considerations If an anearobic digestor is proposed on this site, and if it is within 250m of residential properties we Noted.
+Agency's support.
+Environmental Permit considerations If an anearobic digestor is proposed on this site, and if it is within 250m of residential properties we Noted.

-SITE WM1 .
-(FORMERLY SITE 1): PRINCEROYD WAY, INGLEBY ROAD, LISTERHILLS (2.1 HA)
+SITE WM1 (FORMERLY SITE 1): PRINCEROYD WAY, INGLEBY ROAD, LISTERHILLS (2.1 HA)

 Rep ID Name / Organisation Summary of Representation Council Response Action(s) Required

 would need to look at whether odours can be adequately managed through the use of closed system

 and/or appropriate ventilation.
 Also, if it is within 10m of a watercourse we will need to look at The Council considers the issues raised

 whether surface run-off can be satisfactorily managed to avoid contamination of the watercourse. in this part of the representation have

 been addressed through the allocation

 statement and policy WDM2.
 However,

 should the EA still consider more

 detailed guidance is required in the

 allocation statement, the Council will

 consider modifications if necessary.